 - Stratos: Suitable for serious websites.
 Page views must range from 500k to 10 million per month for publishers.
 It offers additional features, including a dedicated Ad Operations team and access to premium advertisers.

 - Apollo: Designed for enterprise publishers with over 10 million monthly page views.
-You get everything Monumetric has to offer for monetization.
+You get everything Monumetric offers for monetization.

 A Quick Guide to Monumetric…